ujjwal717/salaries-analysis/README.md

   entry level has less salary than mid level and mid level has less salary than senior level roles normally.

-  **Reason :-** The reason for little dip in the machine learning engineer might be from the fact that the year of dip(2022) might have more entry level roles in the dataset due to which the average of that year as a whole depleted a bit in the machine learning engineer title which might not be the fact in the other job titles.
+  **Reason :-** There is a little dip in the machine learning engineer for 2022 but that dip is really small.
 Other than that, the increase or growth of these roles is really great as with the growth of AI/ML, the data related roles such as data analyst, data engineering etc have also flourished as the creating ETL pipelines for the data and the effective analysis for the data is also required and that requirement is increasing because AI/ML are more related to data and modelling in ML can only be done effectively if the data is cleaned and usable which gave this boost to data related roles as well.